 Yes, the University has a variety of accommodation – see our accommodation

 What English language qualifications do I need?

 Where can I find help for international students?
-Is there a section for my nationality?

-Can I park my car on campus?
+Will I be able to park my car on campus?

-Students who live in Halls of Residence or have a term time address within a radius of 15 miles of University Park or Jubilee Campus will not be eligible for a permit.
+Students who live in halls of residence or have a term-time address within a radius of 15 miles of University Park or Jubilee Campus will not be eligible for a permit.

 All students at Sutton Bonington Campus will be eligible for a permit for parking on that campus only.
-Concessionary permits are subject to strict criteria, please refer to our traffic regulations.
+Concessionary permits are subject to strict criteria, please refer to our traffic regulations